An artist that paints in two worlds

 David gave a rude snort.
-Jakob didn’t like cell phones, odd for a man in his thirty’s.
-Five years ago he walked into David’s gallery with a couple of paintings and some photograph’s of his other work.
-Immediately, David recognized the to detail and the potential on the market.
+Jakob didn’t like cell phones, odd for a man in his thirties.
+Five years ago he walked into David’s gallery with a couple of paintings and some photographs of his other work.
+Immediately, David recognized the attention to detail and the potential on the market.
 He'd signed Jakob to an exclusive contract, and they came to an agreement on the number of prints; one thousand of each painting.
 David fought hard for more options, but Jakob held firm.
 When David had asked to have them reproduced into smaller sized prints, Jakob finally agreed to two sizes and only five hundred prints of the smaller size.

 When he'd set up that first Gallery Open for Jakob Graham, no one knew who he was.
 Most just came as a favor to David or to get free food.
 What they got was far more.
 Every one of the paintings sold.
 The highest price went for the painting of a father and son ghost, flying a model airplane in an early sunrise.
 The same thing happened for the next show.
 There were demands for invitations and bribes to be on the guest list.
 This last show was smaller but all the paintings were spoken for.
 David hoped Jakob was going to paint his heart out.